mviejo33/IDD-Fa18-Lab4/README.md

 ## Part B. Actuating Servo motors

+The power wire is typically red.
+The ground wire is typically black or brown.
+The signal pin is typically yellow, orange or white.

 ### Part 1.
 Connect the Servo to your breadboard

 **a.
 Which color wires correspond to power, ground and signal?**